Travancore: Velu Thampi Dalawa's rebellion

 The East India Company army defeated Paliath Achan's army in Cochin on 27 February 1809.
 Paliath Achan surrendered to the East India Company and was exiled to Madras and later to Benaras.
-The Company defeated forces under Velu Thampi Dalawa at battles near Nagercoil and Kollam, and inflicted heavy casualties on the rebels, many of whom then deserted and went back home.
+The company defeated forces under Velu Thampi at battles near Nagercoil and Kollam, and inflicted heavy casualties on the rebels, many of whom then deserted and returned home.
 The Maharajah of Travancore, who hitherto had not openly taken any part in the rebellion, now allied with the British and appointed one of Thampi's enemies as his prime minister.
 The allied East India Company army and the Travancore soldiers camped in Pappanamcode, just outside Thiruvananthapuram.
-Velu Thampi Dalawa now organised a guerrilla struggle against the company, but committed suicide to avoid capture by the Travancore army.
-After the mutiny of 1805 against Velu Thampi Dalawa, most of the Nair army battalions of Travancore were disbanded, and after Velu Thampi Dalawa's uprising, almost all of the remaining Travancore forces were also disbanded, with the East India Company undertaking to serve the Rajah in cases of external and internal aggression.
+Velu Thampi now organised a guerrilla struggle against the company, but committed suicide to avoid capture by the Travancore army.
+After the mutiny of 1805 against Velu Thampi, most of the Nair army battalions of Travancore were disbanded, and after Velu Thampi's uprising, almost all of the remaining Travancore forces were also disbanded, with the East India Company undertaking to serve the Rajah in cases of external and internal aggression.

 Cessation of mahādānams

-The Rajahs of Travancore had been conditionally promoted to Kshatriyahood with periodic performance of 16 mahādānams (great gifts in charity) such as Hiranya-garbha, Hiranya-Kāmadhenu, and Hiranyāsvaratā in each of which thousands of Brahmins had been given costly gifts apart from each getting a minimum of 1 kazhanch (78.65 gm) of gold.
-In 1848 the Marquess of Dalhousie, then Governor-General of India, was apprised that the depressed condition of the finances in Travancore was due to the mahādānams by the rulers.
-Lord Dalhousie instructed Lord Harris, Governor of the Madras Presidency, to warn the then King of Travancore, Martanda Varma (Uttram Tirunal 1847–60), that if he did not put a stop to this practice, the Madras Presidency would take over his state's administration.
+The Rajahs of Travancore had been conditionally promoted to Kshatriya-hood with periodic performance of 16 mahādānams (great gifts in charity) such as Hiranya-garbha, Hiranya-Kāmadhenu, and Hiranyāsvaratā, in each of which thousands of Brahmins had been given costly gifts in addition to a minimum of 1 kazhanch (78.65 gm) of gold.
+In 1848 the Marquess of Dalhousie, then Governor-General of India, was apprised that the depressed condition of the finances in Travancore was due to these mahādānams by the rulers.
+Lord Dalhousie instructed Lord Harris, Governor of the Madras Presidency, to warn the King of Travancore, Martanda Varma (Uttram Tirunal) (1847–60), that if he did not end this practice, the Madras Presidency would take over his state's administration.
 This led to the cessation of the practice of mahādanams.

-All Travancorean Kings including Sree Moolam Thirunal conducted the Hiranyagarbham and Tulapurushadaanam ceremonies.
+All Travancorean kings including Sree Moolam Thirunal conducted the Hiranyagarbham and Tulapurushadaanam ceremonies.
 Maharaja Chithira Thirunal was the only King of Travancore not to have conducted these rituals as he considered them extremely costly.